 Special Considerations for Graduate Students

-The main NCA teaching and educational institution industry page provides a helpful introduction to careers in teaching in K-12, so make sure to read that, too.
-Here are some additional considerations for graduate students considering a career teaching K-12.
+The main NCA engineering, manufacturing, and transportation industry page provides a helpful introduction to careers in these fields for all students, so make sure to read that, too.
+Here are some additional considerations for graduate students considering a career engineering, manufacturing, and transportation.

 Common Career Directions for PhDs